truflation/quickstart/nft-api.md

 {"index": "nft/top11", "date": "2021-10-10"}
 ```

-To get a list of NFT indexes is available via the API call
+To get a list of NFT indexes is available via the API call.
+The size of the response requires that
+the results be delivered via ipfs.

 ```
 {"service": "list", "abi": "ipfs"}